Wilcox County Schools Website

-Welcome to Wilcox County Schools.
-Nestled in the rich farmland of southwest central Georgia, WCS sits approximately 160 miles south of Atlanta, 130 miles north of Tallahassee and 111 east of Columbus, Georgia.
+Welcome to Wilcox County Schools (“WCS”).
+Located in the midst of rich farmland of southwest central Georgia, WCS sits approximately 160 miles south of Atlanta, 130 miles north of Tallahassee and 111 east of Columbus, Georgia.

-Wilcox County is known for agriculture, and peanuts, cotton, watermelons, and cantaloupes are the primary crops.
-WCS is the largest employer in the county with 187 employees, and the school district serves approximately 1,300 students.
+Agriculture is the largest industry in Wilcox County, with these primary crops: peanuts, cotton, watermelons, and cantaloupes.
+A thriving poultry industry continues to grow in the county.
+WCS is the largest employer in the county with 178 employees, and the school district serves approximately 1,250 students.

 WCS has a rich tradition of academics, athletics, and the arts.
-The lone high school in the county, Wilcox County High School, has traditionally boasted some of the highest graduation rates in the local RESA district.
-Just this past fall, juniors at WCHS scored the highest on the Georgia High School Writing Test when compared to other high schools in the RESA district.
+The lone high school in the county, Wilcox County High School, has traditionally boasted some of the highest graduation rates and writing test scores in the local RESA district.

 In athletics, WCHS varsity sports have established a winning reputation, winning a 2009 State Championship in football.
-The school mascot, the Patriots, is synonymous with success: hosting a state semi-final in football this season, playing in the state finals in boys basketball this season, and having a former football player now starting in the NFL.
+The school mascot, the Patriots, is synonymous with success: 2014 State Runners-Up in softball, recently hosting a state semi-final in football, playing in the state finals in boys basketball, and having a former football player now starting in the NFL.